Taaitaaiger/jlrs/README.md

 jlrs is a crate that provides access to the Julia C API.
 It can be used to embed Julia in Rust applications and to write interop libraries to Rust crates that can be used by Julia.

-Julia versions 1.6 up to and including 1.11 are supported, but only the LTS and stable versions are actively tested.
+Julia versions 1.10 and 1.11 are currently supported.
+In general jlrs aims to support all versions starting at the current LTS version, but only the LTS and stable versions are actively tested.
 Using the current stable version of Julia is highly recommended.
 The minimum supported Rust version is currently 1.77.

 This readme only contains information about what features are supported by jlrs, what prerequisites must be met, and how to meet them.
 A complete tutorial is available